SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-heatwave 2°C

-One of the thresholds in our heatwave definition is in terms of human physiology ({Humidex}(A measure of how the human body reacts to atmospheric conditions)).
-While a humidex of 40 to 45 is already associated with great discomfort and exertion should be avoided, we chose a Humidex above 45, which is considered dangerous and where heatstrokes are quite possible.
+One of the criteria for our heatwave definition is the {Humidex}(A measure of how the human body reacts to atmospheric conditions).
+While a Humidex of 40 to 45 is already associated with great discomfort and exertion should be avoided, we chose a Humidex above 45, which is considered dangerous as heatstrokes are quite possible.

-At @!L3(+2\,°C) close to @red(1 billion people) are exposed to them every year.
+At @!L3(+2\,°C) close to @red(1 billion people) are exposed to such conditions every year.
 Limiting global warming to @!L2(+1.5\,°C), will help us to keep those numbers considerably lower.

 +++ cat-heatwave spread

 So far, we looked at multi-model medians of spatially and temporally aggregated data.
 The outputs from the individual climate models give us a better picture of uncertainty.

-The trend remains clear, but uncertainties increase with @!L3(higher temperatures).
+Uncertainties increase with @!L3(higher temperatures), but the trend remains clear.

 +++ cat-heatwave spread 3

 At @!L4(+3\,°C) we only have data for @!C1,2(two climate models).
-It is because only two climate models ran until the year 2300, thus reaching @!L4(+3\,°C), while the others only ran until 2100.
-But they paint a dire picture, with about a quarter of the global population exposed to dangerous heatwaves.
+But they paint a dire picture, with about @purple(a quarter of the global population exposed) to dangerous heatwaves.

 We will not explain all extreme events in that much detail, but rather focus on their most relevant aspects.
-You can always use the key to explore the temperature levels in more detail and switch between median and model view.
+You can always use the key below the chart to explore the temperature levels and switch between median and model view.

 +++ cat-drought-title